tschoffelen/csv-hero/README.md

 yarn start
 ```

+## Continuous Integration

+This project uses GitHub Actions for continuous integration.
+Every push to the main branch and pull requests will trigger a CI workflow that runs Cypress tests to ensure the application works correctly.

 ### Running Tests Locally

 To run Cypress tests locally:

 1. Install dependencies:

    ```
    yarn
    ```

 2. Start the application:

    ```
    yarn start
    ```

 3. Run the tests in Cypress GUI:

    ```
    yarn cypress:open
    ```